sv4u/lisp-interpreter/README.md

 ## TODO
 - [ ] Create an executable version of [SCLI.py](https://github.com/sv4u/lisp-interpreter/blob/master/SCLI.py)
-- [ ] Add more default mathematical functions to the SCLI language
+- [x] Add more default mathematical functions to the SCLI language
+	- This was completed by adding the mathematics library
 - [ ] Create a more user friendly interface for programming (a portable GUI)
-- [ ] Create full flegded documentation
+- [x] Create full flegded documentation
+	- This documentation is only going to grow as features are added
+- [ ] Add a Strings, Equation Solving, and Statistics Library

-### Mathematical Functions
+### Mathematical Functions Library - **DONE**

 This language is meant to be mathematics heavy.
 Since I am quite interested in computer science research, SCLI is primarily a research language.
 Currently the list of mathematical functions to implement are: